 • Total SDLT: £14,500

-Mixed-use transactions often attract lower SDLT than residential because the surcharges (additional property and non-resident) do not apply.
-However, HMRC scrutinises mixed-use claims.
-A property must genuinely have both residential and non-residential elements.
-A small home office in a residential property does not qualify.
-Conveyancing solicitors should obtain a professional valuation or survey confirming the mixed-use status.
+Mixed-use transactions can attract lower SDLT than residential because the additional-dwelling and non-resident surcharges do not apply to non-residential rates.
+However, HMRC scrutinises mixed-use claims closely.
+A property must genuinely have both residential and non-residential elements; a small home office in a residential property does not qualify.
+Conveyancing solicitors should obtain a professional valuation or survey confirming the mixed-use status before relying on these rates.

 First-Time Buyer Relief